LukeShortCloud/card_games_converter/cgc_tdd.md

 * 2018-08-16
     * Updated milestones versions.
 They no longer conflict with the original proof-of-concept version 0.1.0 shell script.
     * Added new milestone for having tests and exceptions written.
+* 2018-08-26
+    * Added new milestones for caching and having a Pip package.
+    * Added existing functions.
+    * Added inputs and outputs for functions.
+    * Updated development time to be in hours.
+    * Updated estimated hours to be more accurate.